ai/about-postcss/speech.md

 ---

+But I lied to you.
+Talk title is “Future after Sass”.
+But PostCSS is not a future, it is a present.

+---

+According npm statistics, we a close to half million.
+It is more, that Babel, Stylus or libsass.

+---

+Paul Irish tols me, that Google uses PostCSS with Autoprefixer.

+WordPress uses PostCSS with Autoprefixer and RTLCSS.

+Taobao, largest internet shop in China, not only uses PostCSS, but also writed many awesome plugins.

+But most exciting example is Twitter.
+Necolas told that Twitter doesn’t use any preprocessor at all.
+They moved from Less to Rework postprocessor and not in the middle of migration to PostCSS only solution.

+This slide shows not only big names.
+But it shows that PostCSS is absolutly production ready.
+We have many users around the world.
+With many different cases.
+With hacks aand legacy CSS.
+And PostCSS parses all this complicated cases.

+---

+PostCSS became a trend.

+A List Apart wrote a article about “Dark Side” of preprocessors and that PostCSS can save us from it.

+---

+Ben Frain, author of “Sass and Compass for designers” wrote good article about breaking up with Sass.

+---

+So, what I want from you to do at this weekend?

+---

+If you wnt to write some CSS tool, linter, library.
+Look at PostCSS.

+First, PostCSS is better that regexp, because it has very accurate parser and will generate and update source maps.

+Second, PostCSS is better tht mixins library, because you will have bigger user base.
+Mixin library will work only with one preprocessor.
+Autoprefixer or other PostCSS plugin can be executed after preprocessor, so users use it any enviroments.

+---

+If you didn’t use PostCSS at all, you must add at least Autoprefixer.

+There are many reasons why Autoprefixer is must-have library.
+But I will use big names.

+Google recommends only a Autoprefixer as a tool to handle prefixes.

+---

+If your project ues only Autoprefixer, you should look at other plugins.

+PostCSS has many plugins.
+They are aweome as Autoprefixer too.

+---

+And if you start a new project, you should think about PostCSSS only solution.

+Twitter is happy it.

+PostCSS can do varibles, nested and mixins better that preprocessors.
+So why you need this big and slow tools?

+Because IT is all about simplicity.
+And one tool is a simplier that two.

+---

 That’s all.
 You can fint project and github-com-slash-postcss-slash-postcss.
 Here is keynotes with all links.
 Here is PostCSS Twitter and our company sites.